2016 Governance structures

 Directors’ management of conflict of interests

 AECI has a Conflict of Interests policy (embedded in the Group’s Code of Ethics and Business Conduct) which provides guidance and procedures for Directors on managing and dealing with potential conflict of interests situations.
 The same policy applies to all Group employees.
 The Group Company Secretary is charged with maintaining a comprehensive register of Directors’ declarations of interests and this is submitted for updating by the Directors before each Board meeting.
-In 2015 all Directors duly completed and updated this register.
+In 2016 all Directors duly completed and updated this register.

 No conflict of interests or recusals from Board discussions and deliberations were noted in relation to any proposed transaction other than for matters pertaining to the de-risking of the Company’s post-retirement obligations.
-The Chairman and the two Executive Directors, as related parties, continued to recuse themselves from any decision-making in this regard and this project was driven by an ad hoc Committee of non-conflicted Non-executive Directors, with leadership and support from the full Board.
-This was recorded in the Board minutes, which are available for inspection by the Company’s external auditors.
+The then Chairman and the two Executive Directors, as related parties, continued to recuse themselves from any decision-making in this regard and this project was driven by an ad hoc Committee of non-conflicted Non-executive Directors, with leadership and support from the full Board.
+This was recorded in the Board minutes, which are available for inspection by the Company’s external auditor.

 Induction and ongoing development of Directors

-With regard to formal training the Group Company Secretary is charged with sourcing and organising relevant training for Board members, based largely on the specific needs of each Director.
+With regard to formal training, the Group Company Secretary is charged with sourcing and organising relevant training for Board members, based largely on the specific needs of each Director.

 Board and Committee performance evaluation